Swimming at the 2024 Summer Olympics – Women's 100-metre breaststroke: Background

+The defending champion, Lydia Jacoby, failed to qualify after placing third in the 2024 United States Olympic trials held over a month earlier.
 China's Tang Qianting won the event at the 2024 World Championships, and had the fastest qualifying time of 1:04.39.
 Lithuania's Rūta Meilutytė won the event at the 2023 Championships, where she swam the fastest qualifying time of 1:04.62.
 She had had a foot surgery in February to fix an injury, which doctors estimated would take around two months to recover from.
 Retta Race from SwimSwam commented that it "put a question mark" on her form.

 The US' Lilly King won the event at the 2016 Olympics, and she had the third fastest qualifying time of 1:04.75, while Italy's Benedetta Pilato won it at the 2022 World Championships, and she had the fourth fastest qualifying time of 1:05.44.
 South Africa's Tatjana Smith finished second at the 2020 Olympics, and she finished second again at the 2023 World Championships.

 Both SwimSwam and Swimming World predicted Tang would win gold.
 SwimSwam predicted Smith would win silver and King would take bronze, while Swimming World predicted it would be the other way around.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.